Maritime Administration Artifact Collection

 A large portion of MARAD’s artifact collection, including many ship models and paintings, is on display at the American Merchant Marine Museum, located on the campus of the United States Merchant Marine Academy in Kings Point, New York.

-Additionally, MARAD loans and transfers artifacts to qualified organizations.
-Over the years, the agency has provided hundreds of artifacts and equipment to memorial ships located throughout the U.S. For example, MARAD has transferred equipment and parts from the ex-USS Gage (APA-168), a WWII-troop transport that has since been recycled, to the memorial ships USS Slater (DE-766) and USS Massachusetts (BB-59), for use as replacement parts.
-Artifacts from Gage‘s sick bay were also removed and transferred to the National Museum of Health and Medicine, Armed Forces Institute of Pathology for interpretation and exhibit.
+- MARAD transferred equipment and parts from the ex-USS Gage (APA-168), a WWII-troop transport, to the memorial ships USS Slater (DE-766) and USS Massachusetts (BB-59), for use as replacement parts.
+Heritage assets from Gage‘s sick bay are on exhibit at the National Museum of Health and Medicine, Armed Forces Institute of Pathology.